NawafR/Heart_Attack_Analysis_prediction/README.md

 ## Methodology

-The project uses Random Forest, KNN, SVC and Naive  to predict the risk of heart attack.
+The project uses Random Forest, KNN, SVC, and Naive algorithms to predict the risk of heart attack.

 ## Results